SvMyko/PyWebHW9/README.md

 		python baseloader.py

-YYou can verify the availability of the data in MongoDB database using using this connection string:
+You can verify the availability of the data in MongoDB database using this connection string:

 		"mongodb+srv://deuterrium:QdW9KTJr3ssa8gMy@cluster0.7r0vvpw.mongodb.net/test?retryWrites=true&w=majority"